 The Elephant in the Shower

-This afternoon everyone else except the camp staff had departed on a game drive, and then the staff went down to the river to wash and collect water for our camp.
-Relishing the thought of a wash, I entered my shower, which was fully charged with lovely warm water by the camp staff, and happily soaked my hair and body.
+This hot afternoon I was delightfully alone in camp, sketching, ruminating and at peace.
+Everyone else except the camp staff had departed on a game drive, and the staff had wandered down to the river bed to wash and collect water for our camp.
+Relishing the thought of a refreshing bathe, I entered my shower, which was fully charged with lovely warm water by the camp staff, and happily soaked my hair and body.
 In the back of my mind was the knowledge that perhaps the gentle bull we had seen yesterday eating fallen flowers at this same tree, would return to do the same this afternoon…so I was listening and was half-expecting the sound when it came.
 Wet, and with hair just rinsed of shampoo, encased in the flimsy canvas of the shower cubicle, I suddenly heard a long drawn out sigh, a breathing-out of warm air down a long grey trunk.
 I had company.
 No footfall had warned me, this quiet giant had arrived in silence, save for his breathing….

-I felt bad when sitting relaxing on the bank later, watching those incredible Chilojo Cliffs in the late afternoon sun……
+I felt remorseful when sitting relaxing on the bank later, watching those incredible Chilojo Cliffs in the late afternoon sun……

-…..he had politely trundled off, his sweet flower meal forgotten because of my intrusive presence, my cough, the smell of shampoo ….
+…..he had disappeared, had politely trundled off, his sweet flower meal forgotten because of my intrusive presence, my cough, the smell of shampoo ….

 I had had my shower but he did not get the meal he had probably been thinking about all morning.
 Sorry Mr. Nzhou!